-If the retention of title clause covers machinery with a price of over EUR15.49, it must be filed with the relevant local registry.
+If the retention of title clause covers machinery with a price of over EUR15.49 (about US\$21.5), it must be filed with the relevant local registry.

-4. Can creditors invoke any procedures (other than the formal rescue or insolvency procedures described in Question 6) to recover their debt?
-Is there a mandatory set-off of mutual debts on insolvency?
+4. Are there any procedures (other than the formal rescue or insolvency procedures described in Question 6) that can be invoked by creditors to recover their debt?